Versonas — discipline-focused virtual personas

 How Versonas work

-1. A decision point is reached (refinement, pre-build, pre-release, architecture choice).
+1. A decision point or working session needs a discipline lens (refinement, pre-build, pre-release, drafting, exploration).

 2. The team identifies which discipline perspectives are relevant.